 GMAT Reading Comprehension: An Overview

-The GMAT verbal section consists of 3 parts – Critical Reasoning, Sentence Correction And Reading Comprehension.
-Among these, the number of questions in the reading section form around a third of the total number of questions in the verbal section, which makes it essential to prepare well for this part.
+The GMAT verbal section consists of 3 parts – Critical Reasoning and Reading Comprehension.
+Among these, the number of questions in the reading section form around fifty percent of the total number of questions in the verbal section, which makes it essential to prepare well for this part.
 The GMAT reading comprehension part consists of usually 3 shorter and one longer passage which may be from social sciences, humanities, business, physical or biological sciences.
 You have to read the passages thoroughly to understand what is being discussed before attempting the given questions.
 Generally, there are 3 to 4 questions for each passage.

 GMAT Reading Comprehension Format

 For all those who are looking forward to appearing for the GMAT exam, the ideal way to begin for this topic would be to first understand its format and then begin with the practice.
 The passage would be around 150-300 words and would be of mediocre difficulty.
 It will have around 3-4 questions that will be MCQ in nature with 4-5 options.